farhanriyandi/farhanriyandi/README.md

 - ⚡ Fun fact: ...
 -->

-I am a recent graduate with a passion for machine learning and data science.
+I am a recent graduate with a passion for data engineer, machine learning and data science.
 My educational background includes a bachelor's degree  from Esa Unggul University.
 Throughout my studies, I cultivated a robust understanding of fundamental concepts in machine learning, statistics, and data processing.

 Skills
 * Data Processing: Experience in cleaning and analyzing data using tools such as Python and pandas.